 To talk about anything that is troubling you, please contact the ‘Kids Helpline’.
 This is a supportive service for people between 5 and 25 years of age.
 They are available 24 hours on the free phone line: 1800 55 1800.
 You can also email them by going to: www.kidshelp.com.au/teens/get-help/email-counselling or their online chat service at: www.kidshelp.com.au/teens/get-help/web-counselling.

-If you would like some help reporting child abuse or need information in relation to child abuse, please call the Child Abuse Prevention Service on the free phone line at: 1800 688 009.
-The South Australia Department for Education and Child Development can also be contacted at any time on: 131 478
+If you would like some help reporting child abuse, The South Australia Department for Education and Child Development can also be contacted at any time on: 13 14 78 (24 hrs – 7 days) or 000 in an emergency.

 This article describes the law in relation to child abuse in South Australia.
 The law may differ if you are in a different State or Territory of Australia.